binilj04/AngelHack-Mumbai-16/README.md

 ## Feature Work

- We plan to develop this that we can improve the understanding of the video.
-And, along with it we can do lot of interactive things and can provide the live stream interaction for live background video.
-The analytics module will give better result with the API of HPE Haven OnDemand.
-Thanks for fast development.
-And, we'll add few more features into it.
+ We plan to develop this and improve on underderstanding the content of the videos using AI or Machine Learning plateforms.This will enable people to creat rich video content in a matter of minutes.
+And, along with it we can do lot of interactive things and can provide the live stream interaction for live sounds in the background.
+The analytics module is HPE Haven OnDemand is a very powerful tool and the API's were very easy to work with which enables fast and reliable development.
+And, we'll add few more power into this project by explaoring other api's that will help us understand the content of the video better and hence provide an apt background music .
 Also, based on the video, it will calculate the confidence level and do more of congnitive computing.